stacks-archive/blockstack.org/common/markdown/roadmap.md

-### 2020 Q3-Q4

-- Launch of App Mining registration and voting directly on Stacks blockchain.
-- Release of Stacks Wallet V4 with faster, cheaper transactions.

-### 2020 Q1-Q2
+### 2020 Q2

-- Increase App Mining STX payouts to a target of $1,000,000 per month.
-- Complete Stacks V2 hardfork with new consensus algorithm, simple client verification, higher throughput, smart contracts, and app specific tokens.
+- Community-initiated hardfork upgrading network to Stacks 2.0 with new proposed proof-of-transfer mining mechanism, simple client verification, higher throughput, smart contracts, app specific tokens, and app chains.
-- Release of Clarity on mainnet allowing fully-featured smart contracts and in-app financial services.
+- Clarity smart contracting language on mainnet, allowing fully featured smart contracts and in-app financial services.
+- Launch open-source wallet to accompany potential proof-of-transfer rewards.
+- Release updated version of user authenticator with major UX improvements.

+### 2020 Q1

+- Release draft whitepaper that proposes a new proof-of-transfer mining mechanism with Bitcoin.
+Proof-of-transfer uses the security of proof-of-work and improves upon the economic rewards of proof-of-stake.
+- Increase App Mining STX payouts.
-- Grow to first million users on the Blockstack network (Milestone 2).
+- Grow to first million verified users on the Blockstack network (Milestone 2).
-- Release of anonymous analytics API to report on app usage, growth, and retention.
-- Launch of iOS and Android apps for Blockstack authentication.
-- Launch ability to publish apps via Blockstack Naming System vs. DNS.
-- Launch of Mining Pilot on Stacks V2 mainnet.

 ### 2019 Q4